Percentage Calculator

 • Subtract Percentage: Subtract a percentage from a number (e.g., 100 - 20% = 80)

-• Shopping: Calculate discounts and sale prices.
+• Calculate discounts and sales prices

-• Tipping: Determine appropriate tip amounts at restaurants.
+• Determine tax amounts

 How Percentages Work